Quantum Techniques for Stochastic Mechanics: Chemistry and the Desargues graph

 We could also try to describe the ethyl cation using quantum mechanics.
 Then, instead of having a \emph{probability} of hopping along an edge, it has an \emph{amplitude} of doing so.
 But as we've seen, a lot of similar math will still apply.

 It should be fun to compare the two approaches.
 But we bet you're wondering which approach is correct.
 This is a somewhat tricky question.
 The answer would seem to depend on how much the ethyl cation is interacting with its environment---for example, bouncing off other molecules.
 When a system is interacting a lot with its environment, a probabilistic approach seems to be more appropriate.
 The relevant buzzword is \href{http://en.wikipedia.org/wiki/Quantum\_decoherence}{`environmentally induced decoherence'}.
+However, there's something much more basic we have tell you about.